openwdl/wdl/SPEC.md

 An expression is a compound statement that consists of literal values, identifiers (references to [declarations](#declarations) or [call](#call-statement) outputs), [built-in operators](#built-in-operators) (e.g., `+` or `>=`), and calls to [standard library functions](#standard-library).

+A "literal" expression is one that consists only of a literal value.
+For example, `"foo"` is a literal `String` expression and `[1, 2, 3]` is a literal `Array[Int]` expression.

-A "simple" expression is one that does not make use of identifiers or any function that takes a `File` input or returns a `File` output; i.e., it is an expression that can be evaluated unambiguously without any knowledge of the runtime context.
-An execution engine may choose to replace simple expressions with their literal values.
+A "simple" expression is one that can be evaluated unambiguously without any knowledge of the runtime context.
+Literal expressions, operations on literals (e.g., `1 + 2`), and function calls with literal arguments (excluding any functions that read or create `File`s) are all simple expressions.
+A simple expression cannot refer to any declarations (i.e., it cannot contain identifiers).
+An execution engine may choose to replace a simple expression with its literal value during static analysis.

 <details>
 <summary>